Fraud Recovery & Employee Fraud

 Importance of Protecting Your Company’s Interests

 Protecting your company from employee fraud is about more than recovering lost funds or property.
-If an employee is allowed to get away with fraud for long enough, their theft may become bolder and the loses greater.
-Significant loses do not just affect the overall bottom-line but also the company’s total health including the ability to make improvements, expand operations and offer employment opportunities.
+If an employee is allowed to get away with fraud for long enough, their theft may become bolder and the losses greater.
+Significant losses do not just affect the overall bottom-line but also the company’s total health including the ability to make improvements, expand operations and offer employment opportunities.

 Pursuing Employee Misconduct